 Lucy K. R.

 Lucy K.R. (she/her) is technically in existence.
 Every time she is free, she writes.
-Sometimes, when she is not free, she writes anyway.
-Therefore, she has taken it upon herself to pursue an authorial career rather than shirking responsibilities in search of the writing time she needs.
-She is fortunate to be joined by her enthusiastic fiancée Tomo, a loving OG family, and a lively found family as well.
+Sometimes when she is not free she also writes.
+This has occasionally created problems.
+She is fortunate to be supported (read: enabled) by her enthusiastic fiancée Tomo, a loving OG family, and a lively found family as well.

-Though a new name in original fiction, she boasts a couple publications in local newspaper Flagpole, and has done some writing for board and video games.
-Most notably, her work will be featured in the upcoming board game Mageling: Rise of the Ancient Ones.
-She maintains an eager following for her Final Fantasy VII fanfictions, and in the past year began writing in the Heaven Official’s Blessing universe as well to warm responses.
+Though a new name in original fiction, she boasts a couple publications in local newspaper Flagpole and has done some writing for board games and video games.
+Most notably, her work is featured in the new board game Mageling: Rise of the Ancient Ones.

+In her stories, Lucy K. enjoys writing evil ideas as gently as possible, portrayed through unexpected lenses.
 She would like to acknowledge that she has never written a biographical statement that did not turn out weird, beg your indulgence, and express her hope that you enjoy her work in this anthology.
-The people at Duck Prints Press have been a delight, and she is deeply grateful to be included.
+The people at Duck Prints Press have been a delight, and she is deeply grateful to be included!

 Nickel J. Keep

 Nickel (they/them) was born in a galaxy far, far away.
 No. Wait.
 That’s not their origin story.
 They currently live in Pennsylvania with two of their three partners, their two children, and a fat, lazy, chonk of a cat named Sphinx.
 When not writing, Nickel can be found drawing, playing video games, or running Magic: The Gathering tournaments as an L1 judge.
 They can frequently be found lurking in the Haven, Leverage, and Witcher fandoms.